 Why franchise music consistency breaks

-- Rules on vocals, explicitness, and off-brand genres
+- Rules on vocals, explicit content, and off-brand genres

 Format differences